 Yes!
 Georgia’s reciprocal agreement with other states allows for Georgia licenses to be renewed based on your satisfying the other state’s re-certification requirements.
 It is your responsibility to notify the State of Georgia within 90 days of the expiration of your license if these requirements are met.
 The Georgia Department of Agriculture Pesticide Program reciprocates Commercial Pesticide Licenses with states with an EPA pesticide program if the license category concurs with the State of Georgia.

-How do I renew my Georgia pesticide applicator license with continuing education?
+How do I schedule my Georgia Pesticide Exam?

-What continuing education is required to renew a Georgia pesticide applicator license?
+What continuing education is required to renew a Georgia Pesticide Applicator's Certification?